SAP-archive/btp-extend-workflow-cai-msteams/Part3-SuccessFactors/README.md

 5.1 Therefor, please open the Integration Flows one after another and perform the following steps.

-5.2 If you e.g. open the **Approve Leave Request** Integration Flow, please click on **Configure** in the read-only mode.
+5.2 Please open the **CAI Time Balance** Integration Flow and please click on **Configure** in the read-only mode.
 This allows you to set custom variables, which are embedded in the Integration Flow and require your customer specific landscape settings.

 ![SFSF](./images/sfsf020.png)

-5.3 From the **Receiver** dropdown, please select SFSF (if dropdown is enabled) and select the Adapter Type **SuccessFactors**.
+5.3 In the **Receiver** dropdown, the value **SFSF** should be preselected.
+Please proceed and select the Adapter Type **SuccessFactors**.

-**Important**: Please be aware, that there might be multiple Adapter Type instances called **SuccessFactors** (as seen in the screenshot)!
-If this is the case, please go through all available instances and check if the relevant configuration (see next step) has been updated automatically.
-If not, please adjust the other instances manually.
+**Important**: Please be aware, that there might be **multiple Adapter Type instances** called **SuccessFactors** (as seen in the screenshot)!
+Please go through all available instances and check if the relevant configuration described in the next step is updated automatically.
+If this is not the case, please adjust the configuration manually for all **Adapter Type instances**.

 ![SFSF](./images/sfsf035.png)

-5.4 In the provided sample Integration Flows, a dummy value has been set for the **Address** and **Credential Name** field.
-Please replace these values with your customer specific **SAP SuccessFactors API endpoint** and the **name** of your **credential configuration**, which you noted down in step 4.
+5.4 In the provided Integration Flow, a dummy value has been set for the **Address**, **Address Suffix** and **Credential Name** field.
+Please replace the **Address** and the **Credential Name** values with your customer specific **SAP SuccessFactors API endpoint** and the **name** of your **credential configuration**, which you noted down in step 4.
+The Address Suffix must not be changed!

-Once you've set the respective field values for **all SFSF Adapter Types**, first **Save** and then **Deploy** the Integration Flow to your SAP Cloud Integration tenant.
-When deploying the **CAI Create Leave Request** Integration Flow, please also check your **Mail** configuration once again (you have done the configuration in Part 2 of this tutorial).
+Once you've set the respective field values for **all SFSF Adapter Type instances**, first click on **Save** and then on **Deploy**, to deploy the Integration Flow to your SAP Cloud Integration tenant.

 ![SFSF](./images/sfsf030.png)